Free Online SAT Prep Sites Are Attracting Parents Skeptical of High-Ticket Tutors

 Of course, even Khan Academy’s compelling statistics raise a lot of questions.
 We don’t know if the students relying on the Khan Academy to prepare for the SAT were also working with private SAT tutors.
 We also have no way to compare the impact of 20 hours of private tutoring to 20 hours spent doing SAT practice exercises and tests on the Khan Academy site.
 Notably, at the time of writing this article, I found no evidence-based studies comparing these two common approaches to SAT prep.

-Even As Cultural Norms Prevail, Some Parents Are Opting Out
+Even As Cultural Norms Prevail, Some Parents Are Opting for Free Online SAT Prep

 To find out what types of decisions parents are making, I reached out to five New York City parents.
 Two parents admitted that they had decided to rely on free online resources rather than a costly tutor.
 Interestingly, neither permitted me to use their full names for fear that parents and colleagues in their personal network would be critical of their decision to forego hiring a costly tutor.
 Dan, a Princeton graduate and attorney who lives on the Upper East Side, is currently helping his 16-year-old son prepare for the SAT.
 As he explained: